|Unofficial website about the WASHINGTON CITIES INSURANCE AUTHORITY, whose address is below|

 .....One would think that a Washington Cities Insurance Authority, or "Authority," that has adjusted tens of thousands of claims since 1981 would have the process down pat.
 Yet, when it came to an admittedly meritorious claim presented by Kevin Murphy to the City of Kirkland as a former nine-year police officer, the sought damages of "no less than $711,245.26" seem to have caused a since-departed WCIA executive director and a still-serving general counsel to lose command of their senses.

 .....That didn't happen.
-What did happen is that, (1) with Leigh, in violation of the WCIA by-laws, having assigned Bucklin as "defense counsel" to the city before the discussion that led to the claim's unlawful denial, and, thus, (2) before the so-called "denial" that unlawfully triggered compelled, WCIA-anticipated -- yet otherwise wholly unnecessary -- litigation by Murphy against the city, the fait accompli, court-abusing litigation earned more than $220K for Bucklin's namesake law firm, Keating, Bucklin & McCormack, for which, at the time, Bucklin was board chairman, president and managing shareholder.
+What did happen is that, (1) with Leigh, in violation of the WCIA by-laws, having assigned Bucklin as "defense counsel" to the city before the discussion that led to the claim's unlawful denial, and, thus, (2) before the so-called "denial" unlawfully triggered compelled, WCIA-anticipated yet otherwise entirely unnecessary litigation by Murphy against the city, the fait accompli, court-abusing litigation earned more than $220K for Bucklin's namesake law firm, Keating, Bucklin & McCormack (KB&M), for which, at the time, he was board chairman, president and managing shareholder.

-New director Ann Bennett unwilling to facilitate righting of $711K+ wrong
+WCIA director Bennett unwilling to facilitate righting of $711K+ wrong

 She blows off Murphy's request for help

-.....That thinking, however, proved to be wishful and utterly misplaced.
-Murphy obtained the "smoking gun" from the Authority in October of last year (2013).
-Since then, and with the unlimited "bro bono" assistance of an attorney brother who in 1980 graduated with honors from Harvard Law School, Murphy (1) thoroughly scrubbed all Washington law applicable to WCIA as a local government "risk pool," (2) reviewed and organized the myriad enlightening documents obtained from the Authority through his successive records requests, including the governing contact (interlocal agreement) and by-laws, and (3) produced the final draft of a complaint ("grievance") to the Washington State Bar Association (WSBA) about bar member and WCIA general counsel Mark Bucklin.
+.....Addressed in the sidebar to the right, the "smoking gun" WCIA letter wasn't unearthed by Murphy's records "mining" until October of 2013.
+Since then, and with the unlimited "bro bono" assistance of an attorney brother who in 1980 graduated with honors from Harvard Law School, Murphy (1) thoroughly scrubbed all Washington law applicable to WCIA as a local government "risk pool," (2) reviewed and organized the myriad enlightening documents obtained from the Authority through his successive records requests, including the governing contact (interlocal agreement) and by-laws, and (3) produced the final draft of a complaint ("grievance") to the Washington State Bar Association (WSBA) about bar member and WCIA general counsel Mark Bucklin, who is also complicit in the claim's "denial."

 Because Murphy assumed, albeit wrongly, that Bennett would want to see things set right, he wrote and delivered a letter to her in which he notified her of his imminent complaint to WSBA about Bucklin.
 With the letter chronicling the most egregious instances of WCIA law-breaking (and contract and by-laws violating) and including an enclosure of Authority-damning material from the draft complaint, Murphy invited Bennett to contact him regarding a letter-proposed meeting between the two.

 Murphy viewed the meeting offer as a golden opportunity for Bennett to act in WCIA's best (i.e., legitimate) interests.
-His letter advised Bennett that the Bucklin complaint -- because it implicates the Authority in serious violations of state law -- would be provided under separate cover letters to Washington's insurance commissioner, risk manager, auditor and attorney general, each of whom has regulatory authority over WCIA.
+His letter advised her that the Bucklin complaint, because it implicates the Authority in serious violations of state law, would be provided under separate cover letters to Washington's insurance commissioner, risk manager, auditor and attorney general, each of whom has regulatory authority over WCIA.

 The letter, with enclosure, points out that because Bucklin, as WCIA's general counsel, is, by state law, a "municipal officer," and because, by accepting Leigh's assignment of him as "defense counsel" to the City of Kirkland, Bucklin entered into a per se conflict of interest of his own making that resulted in his law firm (KB&M) earning more than $220K in Authority payments for legal services to the city.

-As if that isn't outrageous enough, the letter notes that the subject assignment, which meets the statutory definition of a contract, (1) violated the WCIA by-laws, (2) positioned Bucklin to materially participate, which he did, in the Authority's statute- and contract-violating failure to adjust and settle (pay) a covered, meritorious $711K+ claim, and (3) resulted in the WCIA-anticipated, unlawfully compelled, otherwise wholly unnecessary, and court-abusing litigation that meant windfall profits for "chairman" Bucklin's KB&M.
+As if that isn't outrageous enough, the letter notes that the subject assignment, which meets the statutory definition of a contract, (1) violated the WCIA by-laws, (2) positioned Bucklin to materially participate in, which he did, the Authority's statute- and contract-violating failure to adjust and settle (pay) a covered, meritorious $711K+ claim, and (3) resulted in the WCIA-anticipated, unlawfully compelled, otherwise entirely unnecessary, and court-abusing litigation that meant windfall profits for "chairman" Bucklin's KB&M.

-And, going from outrageous to obscene, because the assignment was prohibited by Washington law as a conflict of interest, and because the otherwise unnecessary litigation was unlawfully compelled, the letter also notes that the Authority misspent $220K+ in public funds ("taxpayer dollars"), and it did so incident to a contract-violating, statutorily "void" agreement.
+And, going from outrageous to obscene, because the assignment was prohibited by Washington law as a conflict of interest, and because the otherwise unnecessary litigation was unlawfully compelled, the letter also notes that the Authority misappropriated $220K+ in public funds ("taxpayer dollars"); and it did so incident to a contract-violating, statutorily "void" agreement.

 This is not